surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Modulated sliders

-Once a slider is routed, its tray will have a blue tint if it is modulated by the current modulation source.
-A half-tint indicates that it is modulated, but not by the currently selected source.
+Once a slider is routed to a modulation source, the shade of blue on its tray indicates whether the parameter is modulated and by which source.

-![Illustration 7: The amount of blue-tine of slider tray indicates whether the parameter is modulated.](./images/Pictures/illu7.png)
+![Illustration 7: The shade of blue on a slider tray indicates whether the parameter is modulated and by which source.](./images/Pictures/illu7.png)

-*The amount of blue-tint of slider tray indicates whether the parameter is modulated.*

-1) Parameter is not modulated
+1) Parameter is not modulated (gray)

-2) Parameter is modulated (half-tint)
+2) Parameter is modulated (gray-blue)

-3) Parameter by the currently selected modulation source (full tint)
+3) Parameter is modulated by the currently selected modulation source (bright-blue)

 <br/>